Wednesday, 30 September 2015

 FOUR NON SPICY BENGALI VEGGIES

-Keeping this in mind, I compiled together 4 very simple, almost no spice, simple veggies which are cooked everyday in many Bengali homes.
-Let us preserve our culture, food,take pride in them, besides exploring the new.
+Keeping this on our mind, I compiled together four simple, almost no spice vegetarian dishes which are cooked regular in many of the Bengali homes.
+Let us preserve our culture, food and take pride in them, besides exploring the new.
 The two can go together.
-So here for you 4 Bengali veggie preparations which you can do on a regular basis.
-What is missing in them is the use of bori[dry lentil balls].
-I am still to learn doing it in an oven.
-In order of compilation, they are PANCHMESHALI TARKARI[a mixed vegetable medley], JHINGEY BEGUNER JHOL[ridgegourd and eggplant curry], CHALKUMRO GHONTO[a veggie with ash gourd], PALONGSHAKER GHONTO[a spinach veggie].
-I have used sugar which the people of East Bengal do not.
-I do not believe in the created divide between two Bengal, but in the the common culture we share.
+Here for you are four Bengali vegetarian preparations that you can cook regular.
+I have used sugar in them which the people of East Bengal do not.
+I do not believe in the created divide between two Bengals but in the common culture and the language we share.

 PANCHMESHALI TARKARI